SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 29 April, 2024
+### 📅 Tuesday, 30 April, 2024
 ------
 ### Events
 ------
-- **NFL Draft**: The National Football League (NFL) Draft is an annual event that serves as the league's most common source of player recruitment.
-The 2023 NFL Draft is scheduled to start on April 29 and continue until May 1.
-This event is where NFL teams select eligible college football players to add to their rosters.
+- **White House Correspondents' Dinner**: Traditionally held on or near the last Saturday of April, this event could fall on April 30 if it aligns with the calendar year.
+It's a notable night where journalists, politicians, and celebrities gather for a dinner hosted by the White House Correspondents' Association.
+It features a comedic performance by a notable entertainer and often includes humorous remarks from the President.

-- **World Tai Chi and Qigong Day**: This event is commemorated annually on the last Saturday of April, which falls on April 29 in
+Keep in mind that specific events can vary from year to year, and not every event
 ### Positive Qoute
 ------
-"Spread kindness like confetti and watch joy bloom around you! 🌸✨💖"
+"Embrace the beauty of your journey, and let your light shine for all to see. 🌟🚀 Keep sprinkling positivity wherever you go, and watch the world bloom! 💐✨"